dwright37/llm-knowledge/README.md

 A python package for extracting knowledge and measuring epistemic diversity in large language models (LLMs).

-Associated with the papers "Epistemic Diversity and Knowledge Collapse in Large Language Models" (Wright et al. 2025) and "LLM Tropes: Revealing Fine Grained Values and Opinions in Large Language Models" [(Wright et al. 2024)](https://aclanthology.org/2024.findings-emnlp.995/)
+Associated with the papers "Epistemic Diversity and Knowledge Collapse in Large Language Models" [(Wright et al. 2025)](https://arxiv.org/pdf/2510.04226) and "LLM Tropes: Revealing Fine Grained Values and Opinions in Large Language Models" [(Wright et al. 2024)](https://aclanthology.org/2024.findings-emnlp.995/)

 </div>

 ## Installation

+**Note: We are currently working on making installation seamless, but some dependency issues may arise from install vLLM**

 The package can be installed in the following ways: